-The proposed development consists of the demolishing of an existing old slipway and the reconstruction of the slipway, using predominantly precast elements.
-The existing slipway will be demolished and reconstructed on their original footprint area, while it will also ease the process of loading and unloading operations from the boats.
-The site is located at Coast Road, Naxxar in the northern part of Malta (as shown in the site plan above) Close to the Maghtab Complex Entrance.
+The proposed development consists of the demolishing of an existing old pier and the reconstruction of the same pier, using predominantly precast elements.
+The existing pier will be demolished and reconstructed on their original footprint area, while it will also ease the process of loading and unloading operations from the boats.
+The site is located in San Pawl il-Bahar in the northern part of Malta (as shown in the site plan above) at a site known as Ghajn Razul.

-This document presents a construction method statement for the demolition of this existing dilapidated slipway and reconstruction to modern specifications.
+This document presents a construction method statement for the demolition of this existing dilapidated pier and reconstruction to modern specifications.
 The project is being proposed by Transport Malta (TM), as a further effort to improve the existing infrastructure in this area.

-These slipways are presently in need of repair, and is exposed to the N, NW and W winds.
+This pier is heavily dilapidated and unserviceable.
+It is exposed to the NE Winds.
 It has been standing in this original location for many years and have been providing landing facilities for the users in the area ever since.
-Today it is both used by fisherman and other boat owners who use the slipway to discharge their vessels.
+If serviceable it would be used by both fishermen and local users.